Are you looking to take your business to the next level? There are some key business numbers you should keep track of and know how to improve.

 New client rate

-New clients are incredibly important to any business as they link directly to revenue, and consistent increase in clients allows you to be certain of business growth.
+New clients are incredibly important to any business as they link directly to revenue.
+A consistent increase in new clients allows you to be certain of business growth.

-When it comes to your new client rate:
+When it comes to your new client rate, here’s what you need to know:

 - If your percentage of new clients is low and you regularly have gaps in your appointment book, then it’s a great time to kick off some marketing activities to get more clients through the door.
 Finding new clients doesn’t have to be an expensive exercise as there are many cost effective alternatives, like an ‘introduce a friend’ promotion or Facebook advertising.